Skip to content

 Composition rules

-A few rules keep the system consistent:
+A few rules help keep the system consistent as it grows:

-• Prefer composition over configuration.
+• Prefer composition over configuration

-• Use semantic tokens (bg-card, text-muted-foreground, border-border) instead of raw colors.
+• Use semantic tokens (bg-card, text-muted-foreground, border-border) instead of raw colors

-• Avoid one-off variants; if something repeats, extract a primitive or a pattern.
+• Avoid one-off variants; if something repeats, extract a primitive or a pattern

 What belongs in Patterns instead